Human remains found in car of missing Idaho teen - NewsBreak

 Bishop arrived in Idaho Falls on May 1 with his crew to help in the Matthew “Jed” Hall case.

 According to East Idaho News, Idaho Falls police have been searching for Jed in the years that followed his disappearance on Jan.
 22, 2018, when he vanished in his 2009 gray Nissan Versa hatchback, taking a 9mm handgun and camping/survival gear along with him.
-Before skipping town, Jed allegedly left behind a note hinting that he may be attempting suicide.Two found dead inside Tigard Embassy Suites Hotel
+Before skipping town, Jed allegedly left behind a note hinting that he may be attempting suicide.Suspect of erratic Rich County police pursuit identified

 “We came into this like we come into all cases, Bishop explained to East Idaho News.
 “We determine if someone is missing and if someone is missing with a vehicle.
 We specialize in sonar the way that law enforcement doesn’t have the capability.
 Do we have a cellphone ping, a last known location?
 Locations that are frequented, etc. That’s how we base the waterways that we need to search and that’s how we choose those waterways.”